hemulitch/pos_tagger_lezgian/README.md

 python3 train.py
 ```

-The trained model will be saved to `model`
+The trained model will be saved to `/model`
+(My model is available [here](https://drive.google.com/drive/folders/13oF1bNCERiaDqa1ukwX4yhdBQueVyrCi?usp=sharing))

 2. Run the web app